TheRFrog/shinyNORRRM/README.md

 ## Installation

-This package is currently on CRAN but you can install it via devtools (enjoy!):
+As this package is not currently on CRAN, install it via devtools:

 ```r
 devtools::install_github("TheRFrog/shinyNORRRM")